Skip to main content

 • This field is for validation purposes and should be left unchanged.

-Sprint Planning
+Sprint Planning Purpose

-This Scrum meeting happens at the beginning of a new Scrum sprint and is designed to allow the product owner and development team to review the prioritized product backlog.
-Through a series of discussions and negotiations, the team should ultimately create a sprint backlog that contains all items they are committing to complete by the end of the sprint.
+Sprint Planning allows the product owner and development team to review the prioritized product backlog usually in Scrum software.
+Through a series of discussions and negotiations, they identify items they are committing to complete by the end of the sprint.
+The product owner is responsible for this.

 The Scrum team—the product owner, development team, and Scrum master.

 The length of most Scrum events is related to the length of the sprint.
 In terms of sprint planning, it should last 2 times the length of the sprint (in hours).
-For example, if your sprint is 2 weeks long, the sprint planning event should last no longer than 4 hours.
-For a 1 week sprint, it should last no more than 2 hours.

-• Epics and user stories can be broken up into smaller tasks & assigned during sprint planning so that everyone knows what they’re held accountable to.
+• Epics and user stories can be broken up into smaller tasks & assigned during sprint planning so that everyone knows what they’re accountable to.

 • Encourage the team to sketch out tasks, bugs, and any item that requires it during this scrum meeting.
 It should be an extremely collaborative event.